 The line length of the lidar power supply is 5~10 m, and the power supply voltage needs to be over 19V.
 If the line length is more than 10 m, then it is recommended to use a 220VAC adapter nearby for power supply (DC long-distance power supply is not recommended).

 2.2 Electrical Interface

-The cables from the side of the CH128S1 lidar base are a 6-pin power supply cable and a 2-pin automotive ethernet cable.
-The cables are as shown in the figures below.
+The cable from the side of the CH128X1 lidar base is a 17-pin industry ethernet cable.